All Episodes

 I was kind of nervous because I haven't seen him in real life.

-Only on my grandma's flying on TV.
+Only on my grandma's fire and on TV.

 My heart was kind of like squished together a bit, like smashed.